Russula foetens - Stinking Brittlegill

 Odour/taste

-Initially with an acrid smell that becomes more like rotting fish; taste is also unpleasant.
+Initially with a rancid oily smell that with age becomes more like rotting fish; the taste is also unpleasant and rather acrid, especially the gills.

 Season